 Course Description

 To simplify and facilitate the entering into industrial software development the agile software development course has been elaborated.
 Below we combine the description of the course and the experience report of its conduction.

-The course provides complete overview of agile software development world: Agile Manifesto, detailed description of the most authentic methodologies - Scrum and XP, brief introduction of software adaptation of Kanban system (Toyota Production System) and Lean philosophy.
 The important point is that we encourage senior engineers from Nizhni Novgorod Hi Tech companies to participate in that course as guest lecturers.
-This year we have invited IT specialists from Intel [10] and Itseez [11] who have explained materials from their day-to-day work.
+This year we have invited IT specialists from Intel [10] and Itseez [11], who have explained materials from their day-to-day work.
 This has a serious value to the audience because it, on the one hand, demonstrates that the material is being applied in the real world and, on the other hand, exposes the tactical and practical aspects.

+The course provides complete overview of the agile software development world: Agile Manifesto, detailed description of the most authentic methodologies — Scrum and XP, brief introduction to software adaptation of Kanban (Toyota Production System) and Lean philosophy.

 The second part of the course contains introduction to software architecture and design.
-Again, the course approaches this topic from the point of practice: instead of UML diagrams lectures demonstrate the examples of real-life software and\or scalable ways of architectural decision making.
+Again, the course approaches this topic from the point of practice: instead of UML diagrams lectures demonstrate the examples of real-life software and/or scalable approaches of architectural decision making.
 The specifics of the materials chosen from the Software Engineering are based on real industry demand.
 Many IT companies in Russia provide outsourcing of business application development.
 So as authors of that course we made the analysis of most popular practices adopted by the IT community.
-We have conducted several interviews with representatives of different software company of Nizhni Novgorod to define their needs.
+We have conducted several interviews with representatives of different software companies of Nizhni Novgorod to define their needs.

 The stories about success and failures of real adoption of agile methodologies from practitioners are supported by set of handouts and homework.
 The practical exercises are dedicated to the different programming practices (refactoring, TDD, SOLID principles of OOD, application patterns, Domain-Driven Design).
 It helped students to feel deeply do's and don’ts of practical coding of application in uncertain conditions.
-The requirements to the lab work were general and amended based on concrete solution with intent - to practice refactoring to patterns, to let students see the value of TDD and to educate independence.
+The requirements to the lab work were general and amended based on concrete solution with intent — to practice refactoring to patterns, to let students see the value of TDD and to educate dependency management.

 Another point is that students used the same tools, which usually being used in software companies.
-The labs were created in Visual Studio with C# programming language.
+The labs were created in Microsoft Visual Studio with C# programming language.
 For refactoring audience used ReSharper from JetBrains company [12].
 It matters because it helped audience to increase their productivity and leave mechanical routine of working with syntax to the tools.
 It is extremely important for adopting TDD for example.

-The tasks of lab work were designed the way that students could complete the product.
-For example, as a result of TDD task students have DLL, which implements something useful and unit tests, which support the implementation.
-As a result of lab on Passive View pattern [13] students have complete Windows- or Web- application with layers and unit tests.
+The tasks of lab work were designed in the way that students could complete the product.
+For example, as a result of TDD task students have DLL, which implements something useful and a set of unit tests, which supports the implementation.
+As a result of lab on Passive View pattern [13] students have complete Windows- or Web- application with architectural layers and unit tests.

 Course Evaluation